VISIT OUR ART STORE ▶

 Is Winsor & Newton Granulation Medium Worth It?

-So, after all that testing, how do I feel about it?
+So, after all that testing, how does the artist feel about it?

 Pros and Cons of Granulation Medium in Watercolor Art